 5. Salted Caramel Latte

 Making any type of latte at home - including this one - is easiest if you have a milk frother or steamer, but it’s not entirely necessary.
 There are several ways to froth milk, so don’t be afraid to try something new.
-Or, just head to a local cafe and ask for a latte with additions like caramel syrup and sea salt.
+Or, just head to a local coffee shop and ask for a latte with additions like caramel syrup and sea salt.

 6. Vanilla Biscotti Latte